-Utah State University’s Speech-Language Pathology program is a six semester, 55-58 semester credit hour Master’s of Arts (MA) or Master’s of Science (MS) post-baccalaureate degree, and is part of the Western Regional Graduate Exchange program (WRGP).
+Utah State University’s speech-language pathology program provides a Master’s of Arts (MA) or Master’s of Science (MS) post-baccalaureate degree that is part of the Western Regional Graduate Exchange program (WRGP).
+The two-year program consists of 55-58 credit hours across six semesters of full-time study beginning with a summer semester.
 The primary program objective is to prepare students to become speech-language pathologists able to work with individuals of all ages who have developmental or neurological disorders relating to articulation, fluency, voice and resonance, language development, swallowing, augmentative modalities, and cognitive or social aspects of communication.
 The MA degree has a required comprehensive exam prior to completion and the MS degree requires a thesis that is defended prior to program completion.

 THE FUNDAMENTAL STRENGTHS OF THE SLP PROGRAM INCLUDE: